Russia's indefinite closure of Nord Stream 1 triggers another price spike

 The EU managed at the end of August 30 to successfully fill its gas storage facilities to 80% of capacity – two months ahead of its target.
 But the indefinite closure, and the risk of a further reduction in Russian supply, raises the risk that this still may not be enough to get Europe through winter, especially if it proves to be a harsh one.

-Russian gas supply in Europe already plummeted to a record low in August of 3.4 bcm, down 7% from the previous record low set in July.
+Russian gas supply in Europe already plummeted to a record low in August of 3.4bn cubic metres, down 7% from the previous record low set in July.
 The remaining Russian gas will be extremely difficult to replace, with global LNG production already maxing out and limited other alternatives on the table.
-The result will be further demand destruction, as energy-intensive industries curtail output.
+The result will be further demand destruction as energy-intensive industries curtail output.

 The EU called for a voluntary 15% cut in gas consumption in July across all sectors between last month and the end of the coming winter, to ease the economic pain.
 But there are limits to how much Brussels can enforce such reductions in the event of an emergency.
 Originally the EU proposed a mandatory 15% cut, but Brussels backed off after several countries rebelled.
 After negotiations with the European Council, the final legislation approved in early August was extensively watered down.
 The decision to enforce reductions in gas use can only be made with the approval of member states.
 And many of those member states will be able to secure exemptions, including the Baltic States, Cyprus, Ireland, Malta, Portugal and Spain.